gardener/landscaper-service/docs/usage/LandscaperDeployments.md

 # LandscaperDeployments

-LandscaperDeployments are kubernetes resources that represent a deployment of a landscaper instance.
-The landscaper service controller will select a suitable [ServiceTargetConfig](ServiceTargetConfigs.md) and create an [Instance](Instances.md) for the LandscaperDeployment.
+LandscaperDeployments are kubernetes resources, created by clients/users, to trigger the deployment of a landscaper instance by the Landscaper as a Service.
+The Landscaper as a Service controller will select a suitable [ServiceTargetConfig](ServiceTargetConfigs.md) and creates an [Instance](Instances.md) for the LandscaperDeployment.

 ### Basic structure: